ChuckJonas/next-ssl-redirect-middleware/README.md

 # nextjs-ssl-redirect-middlewear

-> Nextjs Middleware to redirect http to https
+[Nextjs Middleware](https://nextjs.org/docs/middleware) to redirect `http` to `https`.
+This is helpful if you are hosting your site on a service where this redirect doesn't happen automatically (IE heroku).

 ## Install